-(Fireware v12. or higher) interface-ip-address is the IP address of the external interface you specified.
-You can specify the primary or secondary interface IP address.
+(Fireware v12.2 or higher) interface-ip-address is the IP address of the external interface you specified.
+Use primary to specify the primary IP address of the specified interface.
+Or, type an IP address that is a secondary IP address for the specified interface.